Jump to navigation

 If the UA IRB will be the IRB of Record for a multi-site study, additional forms and documents are needed upon submission.
 Please visit our Single IRB Research and Forms webpage for more information on multi-site research and associated forms.

-Note: The UA HSPP REQUIRES Microsoft Word® documents of Informed Consent Forms, Data Collection Tools, and Recruitment Materials.
+Note: The UA HSPP REQUIRES Microsoft Word® documents of IRB Protocol templates, Informed Consent Forms, Data Collection Tools, and Recruitment Materials.

-Upon submission to the IRB, applicable signatures or attestations are required before the IRB will review your project.
-This includes signatures from the:
+Upon submission to the IRB, applicable approvals are required before the IRB will review your project.
+This includes approvals from the:

 Please see our Top 10 Tips page for common pitfalls to avoid when completing your study documents to ensure the most efficient and smooth IRB review!

-Approval timelines are contingent upon the complexity of a study, the Investigator's responsiveness, and whether applicable Ancillary Approvals have been obtained.
+Approval timelines are contingent upon the complexity of a study, the Investigator's responsiveness, and whether applicable approvals have been obtained.
 Average approval timelines are broken down by level of review:

 Once your project is approved by the IRB Chair or Full Committee, you will receive an eIRB approval notification.
 It will include an official approval letter, information on where to go in eIRB to review your approved documents, and references to guidance on what your responsibilities are after receiving IRB approval, including submitting Reportable New Information (RNI) and requirements for modifying your project.
 Please read the approval notification and letter carefully; it will include information about additional requirements you may need to fulfill before you can officially begin your research.